Along the Hawkesbury River

 Today, the area offers a bounty of areas to escape to, relax in and explore.
 It is the ideal location for a riverside holiday or weekend escape.
 The best way to enjoy the river is, naturally, on the tranquil waterway.
 You'll also find bushwalking, picnic spots and even canoeing and mountain bike trails in the region's national parks and reserves.

 As one of the earliest colonial settlements in Australia, many original buildings survive from that era and you can easily uncover a time capsule of Australian colonial history in small villages from Kurrajong and Richmond, to Windsor, Wisemans Ferry and St Albans.

-Stretching from Windsor to Brooklyn, the Hawkesbury and Hills area offers plenty of good dining options amidst the stunning natural and historic attractions.
-Book a scenic seaplane trip to Cottage Point Inn or Berowra Waters Inn - two exclusive restaurants on the sparkling Hawkesbury that are only accessible by boat or plane.
+Stretching from Windsor to Brooklyn, the Hawkesbury and Hills area offers plenty of good dining options amid the stunning natural and historic attractions.
+Take a scenic seaplane trip from Sydney Harbour to Cottage Point Inn or Berowra Waters Inn - two acclaimed restaurants on the sparkling Hawkesbury River.
 More casual options include Blu Water Grill and Twenty Two Cafe Bar & Grill.